microprediction/microprediction/docs/predict.md

     - values (as a string with comma-separated values)

-### The 8th rule of algo fight club is
+### The 8th rule of algo fight club is ...
 ... if this is your first visit you have to fight.
-Go on, here's a one-liner:
+Go to setup

-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_from_new_venv.sh)"
+  /bin/bash -c "$(curl -fsSL https://tinyurl.com/32jjebu9)"

 This will install the needed packages into a virtual environment, burn a new write key, and then run the default crawler.
+It will then guide you to relevant documentation, and to your dashboard.

 ### Prerequisites